The 5 Best Kayak Trolling Motors to Replace Your Paddles

 1. Newport Vessels 55lb Thrust Motor

-This is a great universal option for any kayaker out there.
-This motor comes with 55 lbs of thrust, which is perfect for most anglers and single kayaks.
-It also includes its own mounting set.
+This is a great universal option for any kayaker.
+Its 55 lbs of thrust is perfect for most anglers and single kayaks.
+The motor also includes its own mounting set.

 While it's not guaranteed to work for every single kayak out there, it comes pretty close, and the combination for the price is the real kicker here.